Economy of Zambia: The Mulungushi Economic Reforms (1968)

 In 1973 a massive increase in the price of oil was followed by a slump in copper prices in 1975, resulting in a diminution of export earnings.
 In 1973 the price of copper accounted for 95% of all export earnings; this halved in value on the world market in 1975.
 By 1976 Zambia had a balance-of-payments crisis, and rapidly became massively indebted to the International Monetary Fund (IMF).
 The Third National Development Plan (1978–83) had to be abandoned as crisis management replaced long-term planning.

 By the mid-1980s Zambia was one of the most indebted nations in the world, relative to its gross domestic product (GDP).
 The IMF was insisting that the Zambian government should introduce programs aimed at stabilizing the economy and restructuring it to reduce dependence on copper.
 The proposed measures included: the ending of price controls; devaluation of the kwacha (Zambia's currency); cut-backs in government expenditure; cancellation of subsidies on food and fertilizer; and increased prices for farm produce.
 Kaunda's removal of food subsidies caused massive increases in the prices of basic foodstuffs; the country's urbanized population rioted in protest.
 In desperation, Kaunda broke with the IMF in May 1987 and introduced a New Economic Recovery Programme in 1988.
 However, this did not help him and he eventually moved toward a new understanding with the IMF in 1989.
-In 1990 Kaunda was forced to make a major policy volteface: he announced the intention to partially privatize the parastatals.
+In 1990 Kaunda was forced to make a major policy about-face: he announced the intention to partially privatize the parastatals.
 Time, however, was running out for him.
-Like many African independence leaders Kaunda tried to hang on to power but unlike many he called multiparty elections and lost them (to the Movement for Multiparty Democracy (MMD))and abided by the results.
+Like many African independence leaders Kaunda tried to hang on to power but unlike many he called multiparty elections and lost them to the Movement for Multiparty Democracy (MMD) and abided by the results.
 Kaunda left office with the inauguration of MMD leader Frederick Chiluba as president on 2 November 1991.